 Disney has wheelchair-accessible staterooms on all 4 ships.

-According to their website, these staterooms include: minimum 32″ doorways, emergency call buttons, open bed frames, ramped bathroom thresholds, bathroom and shower grab bars, roll-in showers, fold-down shower seats, hand-held showerheads, and refrigerators.
+According to their website, these staterooms include a minimum of 32″ doorways, emergency call buttons, open bed frames, ramped bathroom thresholds, bathroom and shower grab bars, roll-in showers, fold-down shower seats, hand-held showerheads, and refrigerators.

 Was it easy to book a wheelchair-accessible stateroom?